Olive Garden Peach Iced Tea Easy Copycat Recipe

 4. Place water and sugar in a medium-sized pot.

-5. Bring to a boil then remove from the heat.
+5. Bring to a boil, then remove from the heat.

-6. Add sliced peaches into the pot.
+6. Add sliced peaches to the pot.

 7. Let the peach mixture sit for 30 minutes.